NVIDIA/aistore/docs/blob_downloader.md

 * **copy** entire bucket or its selected virtual subdirectories;
 * **copy** multiple matching objects;
 * **archive** multiple objects
-* **prefetch** remote bucket;
+* **prefetch** remote bucket or parts of thereof;
 * **download** raw http(s) addressible directories, including (but not limited to) Cloud storages;
-* **promote** NFS share accessible by one or multiple (or all) AIS target nodes;
+* **promote** NFS or SMB shares accessible by one or multiple (or all) AIS target nodes;

-> The on-demand "way" is maybe the most popular (and the most obvious), whereby user just start running their workloads against a remote bucket with AIS cluster positioned as an intermediate fast tier.
+> The on-demand "way" is maybe the most popular, whereby users just start running their workloads against a [remote bucket](docs/providers.md) with AIS cluster positioned as an intermediate fast tier.

 But there's more.
 In particular, v3.22 introduces a special facility to download very large remote objects a.k.a.
 BLOBs.